dougbutner/web-4/README.md

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](https://www.stateofthedapps.com/rankings/category/games).
 While web 2 and web 3 can operate independently, web 3 enhances the abilities of web 2.

-As web 3 matures, we start to open a pandoras box of practial application.
-With transaction fees non-existent on some second layers
+As web 3 matures, we start to open a pandoras box of practical applications.
+With transaction fees near non-existent on second layers, eth2 on the horizon

 The technology is literally evolving, as we await players like eth2 into a growing space.